 A huge part of my job as a Delegate is to help you in any way I can to solve problems you may be having with a wide range of issues, from street repairs to state tax returns.
 My aide, Deb Sherman, and I stand ready to make sure that you get the help you need.
 Both the Contact Me and Get Help sections are designed to serve you.

-As your Delegate, and as a former Secretary for Transportation and Public Safety I've been dedicated to improving the quality of life in Fairfax County and in the Commonwealth of Virginia.
+As your Delegate, and as a former Secretary for Transportation and Public Safety I'm dedicated to improving the quality of life in Fairfax County and in the Commonwealth of Virginia.
 Please, read more about my current record of service and about my long and deep involvement under About Vivian.